 The cost of drilling a new water well is derived from the amount of casing (20 foot minimum) to bedrock and the amount of drilling needed to find water, plus the cost of the drive shoe and the well cap.
 In unstable formations we use our underreamer system, which drives the casing and drills at the same time.
 This requires the use of a more expensive drive shoe.
 Our per-foot well drilling prices sometimes change due to the fluctuating cost of casing and other materials.
 Although it is impossible to tell exactly how much a water well will cost beforehand, most wells including the pump system cost between $4,500 – $6,500.

 Typically, the first consideration in determining the location of the well is to maintain enough distance from the septic system to prevent contamination.
-With previously existing septic systems the State of Maine Well Drillers Rules require the well to be at least 60 feet from the septic tank and 100 feet from the leach field.
-However, for new septic systems the Maine Subsurface Wastewater Disposal Rules require that both the septic tank and the leach field be installed with 100 feet of setback from the well.
+The State of Maine Well Drillers Rules require the well to be at least 60 feet from the septic tank and 100 feet from the leach field.
 Property lines also must be considered.
-Contact your local town office for set-back requirements from adjacent property lines, and be sure of their exact location when drilling close by.
+Contact your local town office to see if they have set-back requirements from adjacent property lines, and be sure of their exact location when drilling close by.
 If your property is in a township, plantation or other unorganized area, contact the Land Use Regulatory Commission for information about setback requirements in your area.
 Finally, the well must not be within the right of way of any roads adjoining the property.
-As a general rule of thumb the right of way extends 35 feet from the center of the road, but check with your town office for any location-specific requirements.
+Check with your town office for any location-specific requirements.
 Be sure to contact DIG SAFE before digging or drilling to avoid striking any underground utilities.
 We prefer to meet with the customer at the job site to determine the best location for the well, so feel free to contact us if you need assistance.

 Because most wells in Maine are fractured bedrock wells, the size and location of water-bearing fractures encountered during drilling determines the depth of the well.
 The amount of casing needed depends on the depth to bedrock in a given area, since the casing seals off unwanted contaminants above the bedrock.
 Both of these factors can vary drastically in different areas.
 In fact, a well on one property could be hundreds of feet deeper than the well on an adjacent property.